-- Air New Zealand Flight 308 is a Boeing 767-200 in all sequences (mostly stock footage from ANZ), except on take-off when it becomes a Boeing 737-200, and at the Auckland Airport apron, where it is a Boeing 737-300/400 of Australian Airlines.
+- Air New Zealand flight 308 is a Boeing 767-200 in all sequences (mostly stock footage from ANZ), except on take-off when it becomes a Boeing 737-200, and at the Auckland Airport apron, where it is a Boeing 737-300/400 of Australian Airlines.
 The titles are barely visible since the scene is at night.
-Additionally, the hangar where Vette challenges one of his supervisors, in one of the first scenes, hosts a couple of Australian Airlines aircraft, minus titles.
+Additionally, the hangar where Vette talks to a manager, in one of the first scenes, has a few Australian Airlines aircraft, minus titles.

-- In all the daylight sequences, the clouds seen from the inside the cockpit of the 767 are perfectly still.
-A poster was probably used.
-For the night sequences however, the clouds really move.
-In the case of the Cessna, the clouds from the outside are moving, but the use of background film is obvious.
+- In all the daylight sequences, the clouds seen from the inside of the 767 flight deck are perfectly still.
+For the night sequences however, the clouds appear to move.
+In the case of the Cessna, the clouds from the outside are moving (although they do not seem realistic).

 - The First Officer touches too many random and irrelevant buttons during the flight operations.
 For example, he sets the autopilot heading or course during the very final approach!

 - The take-off cockpit sequence was done (obviously) in a flight simulator.

 - As shown during the taxi sequence, the aircraft was christened “Aotearoa”, which is the Maori name of New Zealand and means “land of the long white cloud”.
 It is one of the first 767-200s used by Air New Zealand.
 The name can be seen as the plane lines up for take-off.

 - The major airport in the American Samoa is called Pago Pago, which is actually pronounced “Pango Pango”, as accurately depicted by the actors.
 The same thing can be said about Nadi, in Fiji, which is pronounced “Nandi”.